drlarowe/UCLA-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+The main advantage of automating configuration with Ansible is that this allows time to be freed from tedious manual tasks.
+In sum, it allows for better efficiency.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install Python3-pip
-- ...
+- Install Docker
-- ...
+- Install ELK
+- Create and launch Docker container
+- Enable Docker service on restart

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.